-- There are now numerous companies specialising in biofilters, with many offering ready-made examples that simply require assembly on farm.
+There are now numerous companies specialising in biofilters, with many offering ready-made examples that simply require assembly on farm.
 Alternatively biofilter kits for use with IBCs are also available at a lower cost but require more time and maintenance.
-The difference in the cost of these options is reflected in the grant value shown. - If choosing the ready-made biofilter, an invoice for the item must be submitted with your claim form.
+The difference in the cost of these options is reflected in the grant value shown

+This will be highlighted in the agreement if your grant application is successful and you decide to proceed.
+If choosing the ready-made biofilter, an invoice for the item must be submitted with your claim form.